haratine/haratine.github.io/_posts/2021-04-17-proxychains.md

 <h2><b>USE CASES</b></h2>

-<br>See below for some exampes use cases for Proxychains:
+<br>See below for some exampe use cases for Proxychains:
 <ol start="1">
 <li>Proxychains with Nmap scans:</li>
 <pre>